Chapter 7, Title 11, United States Code: For individuals

 Individuals who reside, have a place of business, or own property in the United States may file for bankruptcy in a federal court under Chapter 7 ("straight bankruptcy", or liquidation).
 Chapter 7, as with other bankruptcy chapters, is not available to individuals who have had bankruptcy cases dismissed within the prior 180 days under specified circumstances.

 In a Chapter 7 bankruptcy, the individual is allowed to keep certain exempt property.
 Most liens, however (such as real estate mortgages and security interests for car loans), survive.
 The value of property that can be claimed as exempt varies from state to state.
 Other assets, if any, are sold (liquidated) by the trustee to repay creditors.
 Many types of unsecured debt are legally discharged by the bankruptcy proceeding, but there are various types of debt that are not discharged in a Chapter 7.
-Common exceptions to discharge include child support, income taxes less than 3 years old, property taxes, student loans (unless the debtor prevails in a difficult-to-win adversary proceeding brought to determine the dischargeability of the student loan), and fines and restitution imposed by a court for any crimes committed by the debtor.
+Common exceptions to discharge include child support, income taxes less than three years old, property taxes, student loans (unless the debtor prevails in a adversary proceeding brought to determine the dischargeability of the student loan), and fines and restitution imposed by a court for any crimes committed by the debtor.
 Spousal support is likewise not covered by a bankruptcy filing, nor are property settlements through divorce.
 Despite their potential non-dischargeability, all debts must be listed on bankruptcy schedules.

-A Chapter 7 bankruptcy stays on an individual's credit report for 10 years from the date of filing the Chapter 7 petition.
-This contrasts with a Chapter 13 bankruptcy, which stays on an individual's credit report for 7 years from the date of filing the Chapter 13 petition.
+A Chapter 7 bankruptcy stays on an individual's credit report for ten years from the date of filing the Chapter 7 petition.
+This contrasts with a Chapter 13 bankruptcy, which stays on an individual's credit report for seven years from the date of filing the Chapter 13 petition.
 This may make credit less available or may make lending terms less favorable, although high debt can have the same effect.
-That must be balanced against the removal of actual debt from the filer's record by the bankruptcy, which tends to improve creditworthiness.
-Consumer credit and creditworthiness is a complex subject, however.
-Future ability to obtain credit is dependent on multiple factors and difficult to predict.